andygb13/Emotions_Classifier/README.md

 ### Requirements

-The files for the Tensorflow emotions classification model and the Pytorch object detector are not included in this repository due to file size constraints.
+The files for the Tensorflow emotions classification model and the Pytorch object detector weights are not included in this repository due to file size constraints.
 Please email andygb13@gmail.com to to request the files and they will be sent to you as soon as possible.

 The live implementation will not work if a webcam (or other image source) is not connected to the local computer.